Glossary

 Type of reproduction or fake patch, sold by an organization, often with a connection or association the military, that is intended as a keepsake or memento for visitors.
 Souvenir patches are not intended to be sold as “authentic” patches.
 Proceeds from the sale of souvenir patches are typically used to fund that organization.
 For example, the National Museum of the US Air Force Gift Shop, run by the non-profit Air Force Museum Foundation, Inc., sells souvenir patches which help fund the Museum.

-Spoof
+Spoof Patch

 A patch that, at first glance, very closely resembles another patch, but has been slightly modified for the purpose of making fun of the original or what it represents.
 This modification can be to the inscription or changes to the actual design.
 A spoof patch differs from a doctored patch in that doctored patches are changed after production, whereas spoofs are manufactured that way.

-Subdued [also Muted, Camo or Camouflage]
+Subdued [also Muted or Camouflaged]

 (Air Force Definition) A term used to describe a patch converted to colors officially prescribed by the AF Uniform Office.
 Examples include operational camouflage pattern, woodland and desert.
 Source: Air Force Instruction 84-105.